Norbert515/flutter_sequence_animation/README.md

 ```
 This animation is a composition of all animatables you passed in with the same tag.

-Example usage of the accessor:
+Example usage of this example:
 ```dart
 new AnimatedBuilder(
           builder: (context, child) {